MASay3d/profiles-rest-api/README.md

-This project is only proctice-purpose to gain more experience about REST API and the functionality of it and how to generate a well-working on.
+This project is only practice-purpose to gain more experience about REST API and the functionality of it and how to generate a well-working one.
 It is created along a course which is for the purpose mentioned above.